top of page

 4. Fill the pot to the top with boiling water.

 5. Leave it to soak overnight so that the herbs and defrosted lemon skins can infuse the water with their health-promoting oils and other goodness.
-Alternatively, use boiling water to dissolve the goodies in the detox herbs and lemon then add the following the day later for the final brew.

-Be sure to freeze the lemon (you can store a season's worth this way), defrost it, then slice it up.
+It is best to freeze the lemon (you can store a season's worth this way), defrost it, then slice it up.
 The freezing breaks the cells of the hard peel, releasing the wonderful nutrients contained within.

 Tooth Enamel